GoronwyPrice/CodeClubScratchModuleA/README.md

 # SB3 Files
 ## qed1Level1HungryCat.sb3
 Click on the green flag to start the Scratch project.
-By using the mouse, guide the cat sprit to the apples.N ote that the cat eats each apple it touches.
+By using the mouse, guide the cat sprit to the apples.
+Note that the cat eats each apple it touches.
 To re-start the Scratch project, click on the red hex button to stop the Scratch project, and then click on the green flag.
 Note that the apples are restored.

+###### qed2Level1TreasureIsland.sb3
+Click on the green flag to start the Scratch project.
+By using the mouse, guide the ship sprit to the treaure.
+Click on the red hex button to stop the Scratch project,

 ## qed7Level1CrossTheRoad.sb3
 1. up arrow moves the cat up by 1 step
 2. down  arrow moves the cat down by 1 step